+From the start, the Scottish Catholic community responded to our Gospel call for a just world, giving money to help people affected by the 1968 famine in Biafra (now part of south-eastern Nigeria) and drought in Bihar in India.
 Our work continued through the decades, providing direct help to those in need overseas including Vietnamese refugees fleeing their country in the mid-1970s and Ethiopians hit by the terrible famine in the mid-1980s.

-In more recent years we’ve continued to respond to the cries of those in need - promoting peace in Rwanda after the 1994 genocide, getting life-saving aid and long term support to families devastated by the Asian Tsunami of 2004, Cyclone Nargis in Burma (Mayanmar) in 2008, Nepal earthquake in 2015, as well as helping Syria refugees up to the present day.
+In more recent years we’ve continued to respond to the cries of those in need - promoting peace in Rwanda after the 1994 genocide, getting life-saving aid and long term support to families devastated by the Asian Tsunami of 2004, Cyclone Nargis in Myanmar in 2008, Nepal earthquake in 2015, as well as helping Syria refugees up to the present day.

 “We Christians are called to confront the poverty of our brothers and sisters; to touch it, to make it our own and take practical steps to alleviate it… Our efforts are also directed to ending violations of human dignity, discrimination and abuse in the world, for these are so often the cause of destitution in the worldPope Francis